 The video, no doubt, is aimed at donors who have already given to Charity: Water and marks the organization’s 10th anniversary.
 The longer form 22-minute video might have served as a centerpiece at a fundraising gala and was re-purposed for wider audiences online.

-Scott Harrison’s approach is one that shows how your brand story is an extension of your marketing strategy.
+Scott Harrison’s approach shows how your brand story is an extension of your marketing strategy.

 Similarly, Blake Mycoskie, TOMS Founder and Chief Shoe Giver, recounts his trip to Argentina where he met children faced with hardship growing up without shoes.
 From that came his idea: One for One, where a purchase of a pair of TOMS shoes results in a gift of a pair to a child in need.

-The story arc within Mycoskie’s brand follows the similar pattern of Freytag’s Pyramid, but on top of the One for One idea, the company has spread portions of profits into other areas, such as correcting vision, providing safe water and birth; and social enterprise.
+The story arc within Mycoskie’s brand follows a similar pattern to Freytag’s Pyramid, but on top of the One for One idea, the company has spread portions of profits into other areas, such as correcting vision, providing safe water and birth; and social enterprise.

 Each of these areas of social work can be linked to a product that TOMS sells: